ftnt-dspille/fsr-noc-automation/content/chapter-02-ftnt-apis/40-fmg-api-in-soar.md

 9. Click **Save Playbook**
 10. Click the Play button ![img.png](img.png?height=50px&classes=inline)
 11. Click **Trigger Playbook**
 12. Once the Executed Playbook Logs opens, click the step **Get Devices**.
-Expand the output data and you will see the json respones from the api call
+Expand the output data and you will see the json responses from the api call
     ![img_1.png](get_fmg_devices_output.png)
     {{% notice note %}}
     Important things to see in the API Output are the **name**, **sn**, and **mgmt_mode** values. mgmt_mode is `unreg` because we have not authorized the device yet